CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ---

 A key objective of SDN in general and enabled in open source by ODL is network abstraction thus simplify network operations.
-Instead of cubersome per-device configuration and managment, we provide a web browser user interface that operators use to manage openflow networks and deivces.
+Instead of cubersome per-device configuration and managment, we provide a web browser user interface that operators use to manage OpenFlow networks and deivces.
 OFM is that application.

 ## OpenFlow Manager installation

-There are two methods to configure/operate OFM with an instance of ODL and Openflow Network.
+There are two methods to configure/operate OFM with an instance of ODL and OpenFlow Network.

-1. Step-by-step installation of OFM, ODL and mininet (open source openflow virtual network).
+1. Vagrant Method by going to the [Vagrant Page](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/tree/Vagrant-setup/Vagrant)
-2. Vagrant Method by going to the [Vagrant Page](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/tree/Vagrant-setup/Vagrant)
+2. Step-by-Step installation of OFM, ODL and mininet (open source openflow virtual network).

-### Method 1 - tep-by-step instation of ODL and mininet
+### Method 2 - Step-by-step instation of ODL and mininet

-To run backend for our app you can use pre-build VM image including Mininet downloadable from http://mininet.org/download/.
+To run backend for our app you can use pre-built VM image including Mininet downloadable from http://mininet.org/download/.

 To use this VM as a backend for our app you need to install ODL following this tutorial